peterargalas/charlenes-coffe-corner/readme.md

 ### Current status

 I believe in "Make it work, make it nice, make it perform (if needed)".
-Currently this project is in the "make it work" phase, where the requirements aren't implemented, eg there is no program yet, but the business logic as verified by tests appears to work for the happy paths.
+Currently, this project is in the "make it work" phase, where the requirements aren't implemented, eg there is no program yet, but the business logic as verified by tests appears to work for the happy paths.